Carol Sutton (artist): Later career

 Sutton became known for her large scale abstract acrylic paintings, which she painted with canvas laid directly on the floor.
 Her art has been linked by critics to the art movement called Lyrical Abstraction which is related to the tradition of Color Field Painting.
-Her smaller paper works often take on unusual structural forms and have widely extended edges, sometimes cut in wave shapes.
+Her smaller paper works often took on unusual structural forms and had widely extended edges, sometimes cut in wave shapes.
 She became known in the 1970s for her "fan" paintings and for her long horizontal pictures.

 Sutton was encouraged by critic Michael Fried whom she met 1n 1986 at Triangle Artist Workshop.
-In 1987 Sutton was invited to participate in the Art Triangle Workshop in Barcelona, her third Triangle workshop.
+In 1987 Sutton was invited to participate in the Triangle Art Workshop in Barcelona, her third Triangle workshop.
 Two years later a Canada Council Grant allowed her to again travel to Europe to photograph and study ironwork throughout Spain and France.
 The experience resulted in a series of paintings titled 'The Spirit Balcony Paintings'.
 Roald Nasgaard, in Abstract Painting in Canada, writes of the artist: "Always a fluid and luscious painter of great gusto, comfortable with intimacy as well as the grand scale."